 The Arava Institute is at the forefront of environmental studies and research in the Middle East.
-Students at the Arava Institute explore a range of environmental issues from an exceptional trans-boundary and interdisciplinary perspective.
-Under the guidance of leading environmental professionals and researchers, students maintain a full course-load in environmental studies including environmental ethics, policy, ecology, water management in the Middle East and sustainable agriculture.
+The Arava Institute offers students an opportunity to explore a range of environmental issues from an exceptional transboundary and interdisciplinary perspective.
+Under the guidance of leading environmental professionals and researchers, students maintain a full course-load in environmental studies that focus on water management, renewable energy, ecology, sustainable agriculture, environmental politics, and more.